syncfusion-content/php-docs/PHP/RadioButton/Getting-Started.md

 ---
 layout: post
-title: Getting-Started
+title: Getting Started with PHP RadioButton Control | Syncfusion
-description: getting started
+description: Learn here about getting started with Syncfusion Essential PHP RadioButton Control, its elements, and more.
 platform: php
 control: RadioButton
 documentation: ug
 ---

-# Getting Started
+# Getting Started with PHP RadioButton

 This section explains briefly about the necessary steps required to render and configure EJ RadioButton control using PHP wrapper classes.